 When I wasn’t getting regular work, its monthly subscription + photoshop would eat up a large portion of my freelance income.
 However, it contributed a lot to my growth as a designer.

 It’s such a brilliant tool with loads of features, most of which you’ll never even use.
 It truly allowed me to learn at my own pace and develop unique art styles.

 But has it been worth my money?
 That’s the question I’m here to give you some insight on as well as share the experience of having Illustrator for over 5 years.

 Is it worth it?

 Yes.
 That’s the simple answer.
 Cause it is an incredibly intuitive and feature-rich tool.
-It’s worth to you will depend on the work you want to use Illustrator for, and will that work bring you enough to offset the price of the adobe subscription, and would you be better off using cheaper alternatives?
+It’s worth to you will depend on the work you want to use Illustrator for, and whether that work brings you enough to offset the price of the adobe subscription.
+Another factor is whether you would be better off using cheaper alternatives.